 States that provide equitable funding to all school districts can help prevent poor students from having lower graduation rates, lower rates of pursuing higher education and smaller future incomes than their wealthy peers.
 The difference is dramatic: College graduates have $154 - $1,115 higher median weekly earnings than people with a high school diploma and no college experience, depending on the degree.

-Utah has the 23rd most equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
+Utah has the 20th most equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
 To find out where school funding is distributed most equitably, WalletHub scored 41 districts in Utah based on two metrics: average household income and expenditures for public elementary and secondary schools per pupil.
-Read on for the district ranking and a complete description of our methodology.

 Note: For visual purposes, we included only the top 6 school districts by enrollment from each category.
 Rank 1 on the “Expenditures Ranking” means highest expenditures and Rank 1 on “Income Ranking” means lowest income.

 Most & Least Equitable School Districts in Utah

 |Rank*||School District||Score||Expeditures for Public Elementary and Secondary Schools per Pupil||Income by School District|